LA Shorts International Film Festival ranks among the most prestigious and largest international short film festivals in the world.

 Those who have been honored at the festival include directors, Jon Favreau, Paul Haggis, Bryan Singer, Jan de Bont, Shane Black, and actors Gary Oldman, James Woods, Martin Landau and Richard Dreyfuss.
 Many recognized actors and directors have screened films and attended the festival such as Scarlett Johansson, Demi Moore, Ashton Kutcher, Courteney Cox, Tim Burton, Jason Reitman, Terry Gilliam, Spike Jonze, Eva Mendes, Jessica Biel, Rachel Weisz, Hilary Swank, Josh Brolin, Kirsten Dunst, Rita Wilson, Ralph Macchio, Ricky Gervais, Vin Diesel, John Stamos, Matthew Modine, Dean Cain, Robin Wright and many many more.

 The film programming screens all genres from a wide spectrum of categories with high to low budget films under 50 minutes.
 From recognizable directors and celebrity actors to students from the finest film schools and high school teenagers- they're all here to celebrate the art (and business) of short-form cinema!

 British Academy of Film and Television Arts BAFTA® Qualifying

 Academy of Canadian Cinema and Television (ACCT) Canadian Screen Awards® Qualifying

 Best Foreign Film*

-Films must NOT have screened in Los Angeles county prior to our festival.
+- Films must NOT screen in Los Angeles county prior to our festival.
 We will factor in previous screenings in the Los Angeles area when determining a film's selection.

 You may submit more than one film, but you must complete a separate entry form and pay entry fee for each film.